deepvest-pro/deepvest-app/README.md

 1. **Server-side Access Only** - All Supabase operations are performed on the server side only (using Server Components, Server Actions, or Middleware).
 2. **No Client-side Supabase Keys** - The project doesn't expose Supabase API keys to the client.
 3. **Secure Authentication Flow** - Auth tokens are managed through HTTP cookies, not localStorage.
+4. **File Upload Validation** - All file uploads are validated on both client and server side for file type and size.

 ## Learn More